 The Bachelor of Science in Biology seeks to prepare graduates for various fields of medicine and graduate study.
-This degree program will present students with a strong, relevant, and current foundation in the basic sciences.
-Graduates will be prepared to go on to medical school, physician's assistant programs, or other professional fields of medicine, as well as graduate school for work as a research scientist.
-Students completing this degree program would also be eligible for immediate employment as a science lab technician in an academic setting or in industry.
+This degree program presents students with a strong, relevant, and current foundation in the basic sciences.
+Graduates are prepared to go on to medical school, physician assistant programs, or other professional fields of medicine, as well as graduate school for work as a research scientist.
+Students completing this degree program are also eligible for immediate employment as a science lab technician in an academic setting or in industry, scientific or pharmaceutical sales or technical representatives, etc.

 The mission of the degree program is to graduate individuals who will be prepared to go on to graduate school or secure science related jobs such as research assistants or technologists.
-The program will strive to educate students beyond their professional goals to their role as a citizen in a diverse society and a steward of the environment.
+The program strives to educate students beyond their professional goals to their role as a citizen in a diverse society and a steward of the environment.